mmistakes/minimal-mistakes/README.md

 * MathJax is used to display LateX-style maths (added in `head.html`) in `_includes`.
 Add maths into double dollars.
 * There's buttons for sharing a post on socials configured in `_includes/social-share.html`: the twitter one will work fine from local as well, the Facebook and LinkedIn ones will only work when deployed

+## Categories and tags

+I'm using categories and tags for posts - see the Jekyll [docs](https://jekyllrb.com/docs/posts/#categories-and-tags).
+There's pages for the archive of each of them (using the existing layouts with counts of items), respectively at `/categories/` and `/tags/` and each single one is accessible by clicking on it under each post.

+Categories, used for macro groups, are (so far):
+* "doodledatcard" - the page for it is also surfaced in the navigation
+* "places"
+* "italian" - for posts in Italian

+Categories posts have been placed in their own folder for cleanliness.

+Tags are many, there's a little `tags.py` script to look at them - note you can also use the `/tags/` page.
+The idea is not to make duplicates/variations and keep them controlled.

 ---